Follow Us:

 Zeugma Mosaic Museum is an incredible place where you can see world-famous mosaics and is also the second-largest mosaic museum in the world.
 The main works from the Late Antiquity, Early Syriac, and Roman periods are Ares Mars Statue and Gypsy Girl Mosaic, Poseidon Mosaic, and Athena Statue Mosaic.
 There is a reason why we call Mesopotamia the cradle of civilizations.
 This place has been home to civilizations that have left their mark on the world, from Ancient Greece to Alexander from Rome to the Ottoman Empire.
 A name from the Roman period in Zeugma.

-The Gypsy Girl mosaic was found as part of the 300 square meter floor of a villa during the rescue of the Belkıs Ruins in 1999.
-The Gypsy Girl mosaic, which was saved together with the works called Akratos, the goddess of the seasons and the satyr, has also become the symbol of Gaziantep.
+Gypsy Girl Mosaic: The Gypsy Girl mosaic, which was saved together with the works called Akratos, the goddess of the seasons and the satyr, has also become the symbol of Gaziantep.
 Although the gender of the Gypsy Girl is a matter of debate; The figure is thought to be Gaia, the Goddess of the Earth and the mother of the gods.

 Dara Ancient City / Mardin